 Myth: The non-profits managed by Berman and Company funnel 90% of their donations into Rick Berman’s pockets.

 Fact: “Rick Berman” does not receive millions of dollars from the non-profits BAC manages.
 Rather, money raised is treated in a similar fashion to other law and advertising firms.
-The nonprofits collect and spend millions of dollars through BAC on television, print, radio, and Internet advertising every year.
-Neither Rick nor BAC sees any of that money other than a small, 6 percent agency fee – well below the average most PR firms take for placing advertisements.
+They collect and spend millions of dollars through BAC on television, print, radio, and Internet advertising every year.
+Neither Rick nor BAC sees any of that money other than a small agency fee – well below the average most PR firms take for placing advertisements.

 In their efforts to attack BAC, some of our opponents unwittingly prove this point.
 The Humane Society of the U.S., on one hand, complains that “Berman and his for-profit public relations company pocket a large share or even a majority of the total revenue.
 It’s a personal enrichment scam…” and on the other hand they claim that “[Berman] and his outfits have taken out 25 full-page attack ads in national newspapers against The HSUS, at an estimated cost of as much as $2 million.”
 Clearly, it’s not a personal enrichment scheme if the money is going to advertising and other costs.